 “We realized we’d been performing a bottom-up budgeting process for several years, but it wasn’t effective for us.
 We were working the process, but we weren’t improving the process,” said Leaming.

-Planning pre-Apptio required a divide-and-conquer strategy shared by four people in the department.
+Before Apptio, planning required a divide-and-conquer strategy shared by four people in the department.
 The budget process typically ran 45 days from start to finish, and the team spent most of their time on the mechanics, making sure hundreds of spreadsheets from 50 different cost centers were rolling up properly and the numbers added up correctly.
 There wasn’t much time in the planning process to go back and verify the source and authenticity of the numbers.

 There were a number of other challenges with the planning process.
 Versioning was a huge headache for the team.
 “All of the spreadsheets coming from our cost centers had to be identical to be accurate, and any change had to be applied to all workbooks, plus rollups.
 In addition, prior and current year actuals had to be manually keyed into each spreadsheet,” said Winchester.

 “Within 30 days of implementing the IT planning tool, we had it populated with all our GL information, two years of budgets, and two years of actuals.
 We rolled it out and had a tool in front of our end users.”
 Having budget data in a database instead of multiple workbooks allowed quick, real-time changes, eliminated out-of-date versions, and provided on-the-spot answers that would not have been possible before.

 Today, the IT team builds their budget in Apptio and feeds it into the Apptio IT planning tool and feeds it into the Apptio financial management solution.
 They load monthly actuals from their corporate financial system into the cost transparency solution and feed that back into the IT planning tool.

 Because of this process improvement, the team has increased from two quarterly forecasts to four, plus monthly forecasts on depreciation and labor.